 ~~ Timeless Information for Retro-Tech Hobbyists and Hardware Hackers ~~

-Energy is not a toy and there is absolutely nothing humorous about a mad scientist.
-Play Safe.
+Energy is not a toy and there is absolutely nothing humorous about a mad scientist. (as we all know!)

-NOTICE: Bunker of DOOM and BunkerOfDoom.com are not in any way affiliated with other similarly-named sites.
+NOTICE: Bunker of DOOM and BunkerOfDoom.com are not in any way affiliated with other similarly-named sites or social media empires.
 If it's not 'dot com', then it's not ours.

 There is only one original and true Bunker Of Doom and it is here, at bunkerofdoom.com.
 We continue to offer the finest and most Obscure Classical Electronics information we can find, and recent items of possible interest.

 Give them a try.
 We're happy with them!

 The following have graciously allowed us to mirror some of their materials.

 This is why Amish and Plain Peoples' products, old and new, are forever sought out, and it is why some people are willing to pay more for custom built computers and the other high tech goods like vintage audio equipment.
 It may also be why people jailbreak their mobile phones, but that's another matter.
 No one is scorning new products but people want to want to make them better, add value, and personalize.
 One idea is to make the thing oneself, whatever it is.
 Not 'make' an iPad, but make a custom LED lamp, a vacuum tube stereo or an 'oscilloscope clock', things that are practical to make and modify in the home workshop or lab.

 So, many of us choose to play with the technologies and methods of times past for our own enjoyment.
 Today can be "the good old days", where craftsmanship and individual preference means something more than the color of the plastic casing, if you will only build something for yourself with your own hands.
 Imagine the satisfaction from that.
 Perhaps you already do this, but not yet with electronics.
 Welcome to a new and interesting world.
 Make things better!
 It does not matter what, just make it!